 A new study looking at the neural wiring of the male and female brain has concluded that there may be some truth to commonly held beliefs about what makes men and women tick

-Women aren't very good at reading maps, and men are incapable of multi-tasking.
+New York: Women aren't very good at reading maps, and men are incapable of multi-tasking.
 At first glance they might seem like a couple of hoary old stereotypes from the battle of the sexes.
 But are they?

 A new study looking at the neural wiring of the male and female brain has concluded that there may be some truth to commonly held beliefs about what makes men and women tick.
 The study, published in the Proceedings of National Academy of Sciences, has found striking differences between the way that men's and women's brains are wired to work.

 The study, one of the largest ever conducted scrutinising the "connectomes" that link different parts of the brain, was carried out by the University of Pennsylvania's Perelman School of Medicine.

 A total of 949 individuals (521 females, 428 males) aged between eight and 22) underwent diffusion tension imaging (DTI), a sophisticated water-based imaging technique that can highlight and map out the fibre pathways of the brain.